Alex McCalister: Washington Redskins

 McCalister was signed to the Washington Redskins' practice squad on December 12, 2017.
 He signed a reserve/future contract with the Redskins on January 1, 2018, but was waived on August 6.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-McCalister signed with the Winnipeg Blue Bombers of the Canadian Football League on February 15, 2019, but was released during final roster cuts on June 9.
-He was re-signed to the team's active roster on August 20.
+McCalister signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) on February 15, 2019, but was released during final roster cuts on June 9.

+Columbus Destroyers

+McCalister was assigned to the Columbus Destroyers of the Arena Football League on July 9, 2019.

+Winnipeg Blue Bombers (second stint)

+McCalister was signed to the Blue Bombers' active roster on August 20.
 He was released on June 1, 2021.

+BC Lions

+On December 15, 2022, McCalister signed with the BC Lions of the CFL.
+On May 31, 2023, McCalister was released by the Lions.